dataq-instruments/FixWinDaqHeader/README.md

 2) Copy the corrupted WinDaq file to the same folder where fix_windaq.exe is located.
 We will use a corrupted Windaq file Sample.Wdq for example below

-3) Run the utility using the following command from within the directory c:\test:
+3) Run the utility using the following command syntax from within the directory c:\test:

     fix_windaq.exe SAMPLE.WDQ